project-hatohol/hatohol/doc/manual-sphinx/events.rst

      - The array of `Event object`_.
      - True

-.. note:: [Condition] A: always, T: only when result is True, F: only when result is False.
+.. note:: [Condition] Always: always, True: only when result is True, False: only when result is False.

 Event object
 -------------